Indonesia–United States relations: Before Indonesian Independence

-In 1831, the natives living in the village of Kuala Batee (located on the island of Sumatra, then part of the Dutch East Indies) massacred the crew of a U.S. merchant ship.
+In 1831, the natives living in the village of Kuala Batee, Aceh (located on the island of Sumatra, then part of the Dutch East Indies) massacred the crew of a U.S. merchant ship.
 This led to the punitive First Sumatran Expedition, during which U.S. and Dutch troops raided the settlement.

 The U.S. Navy returned to Sumatra during the Second Sumatran Expedition, launched in response to an attack on another U.S. merchant ship by Malay pirates.